borntofrappe/python-scripts/connect-four/README.md

 match += ' '
 ```

-Notice I included an additional whitespace character, to avoid finding a match between the row and the column.
+Notice I included an additional whitespace character, to avoid finding a match between the row and the column which follows.

 For the column, instead of transposing the entire grid, I can build a list using a list comprehension, and the number of rows in the grid itself.